Ryan-BTC/Portfolio-Analytics/README.md

 - Sharpe Ratio: A measure of risk-adjusted return.
 - Sortino Ratio: A ratio similar to Sharpe but focuses on downside risk.
 - Maximum Drawdown: The largest loss from a peak to a trough in the portfolio.
-- Time in the market
+- Time in the market, and more...

 Example metrics from the report: